stuymedova/uikit-svelte/src/lib/components/controls/TabView/README.md

 ***label***

-Use this option to specify a Segment's label.
+Use this option to specify a Tab label.

 ```html
 <TabView generateIdsFrom='sample-text'>